Table of Contents

 2.1.4 Gas Distribution Pipeline System

-A gas pipeline distribution system may have various distribution lines originating from the city gate with all lines connected to a distribution manifold.
-The pipeline could be made of steel pipes, ductile iron pipes, plastic pipes or a combination of different materials depending on the project design philosophy.
+A gas pipeline distribution system may have various distribution lines originating from the city gate, all connected to a distribution manifold.
+Depending on the project design philosophy, the pipeline could be made of steel pipes, ductile iron pipes, plastic pipes, or a combination of different materials.

 3 Gas Distribution Pipelines System

-A gas distribution system is the aggregation of facilities and equipment and fittings installed, aimed at transporting/distributing gas efficiently to end-users.
+A gas distribution system aggregates facilities, equipment, and fittings installed to transport and distribute gas efficiently to end-users.

 3.1 Components of Gas Distribution Pipeline System